MCT-master/mct-master.github.io/README.md

 Please note that the names of the image files should not contain white spaces to avoid potential issues of systems not finding the image.

+Files larger than 100 KB that are linked/embedded in blog posts, must be uploaded in the MCT Shared G Drive.
+More info can be found here [here](https://uio.instructure.com/courses/26125/pages/storage-of-data-for-the-mct-blog).

 ## Instructions for contributing to the MCT site

 ### Posting blog posts